VCAA Early Years Twilight Seminars

-The VCAA Early Years Twilight Seminar series for 2016–2017 is designed to engage early years multidisciplinary networks and communities of practice.
+The VCAA Early Years Twilight Seminar series is designed to engage early years multidisciplinary networks and communities of practice.
 It focuses on the Victorian Early Years Learning and Development Framework (VEYLDF), evidence-based research, resources and implications for practice.
 Intentional teaching and instructional support is a specific feature of these interactive seminars.

-These seminars will be held at the Bastow Institute of Educational Leadership in North Melbourne, and broadcast to network sites across Melbourne and Victoria via video conferencing.
-All seminars run from 5.30pm to 7pm.
+The seminars are held at the Bastow Institute of Educational Leadership in North Melbourne, and broadcast to network sites across Melbourne and Victoria via video conferencing.
+All sessions are held from 5.30pm to 7pm.